PostgreSQL Pgpass

 file.
 Follow the steps below to

-configure it in a CloudBeaver.
+configure it in CloudBeaver.

 Server configuration